 It might make you feel better to know that there is often no logical consequence available.
 Or, if there is one, its effect won’t show up for several years.
 Racking our brains to find a consequence usually means that a logical consequence is not available.

 We often recognize the correct consequence in a split second.
 Then we tend to reject it in hopes of finding something that will teach the lesson in a gentler way.

-When a parent thinks, “Oh, I don’t want him to get a lower grade,” that’s the correct consequence.
-When a parent thinks, “Oh, I don’t want her to have to pay for that cell phone bill,” that is the correct consequence.
+For example, when a parent thinks, “Oh, I don’t want him to get a lower grade,” then that’s the correct consequence.
+If a parent thinks, “Oh, I don’t want her to have to pay for that cell phone bill,” that’s the correct consequence.
 When a parent thinks, “Oh, I don’t want him to have to…,” then that is the right consequence.